TheLancashireman/DhG2/doc/CardFormat.md

 * Marriage - the rest of the line is the name and unique number of the spouse.
 * Partnership - the rest of the line is the name and unique number of the partner.
-* Misc - the rest of the line is any text that describes the event.
+* Misc - the rest of the line is treated as text that describes the event.

 The Misc event is deprecated; it is retained for backward compatibility.

 The event types Birth, Death, Marriage and Partnership are used by DhG2 to construct family trees.
-All other event types are considered extra information about the person and are placed in the timeline when creating a website.
+All other event types are considered extra information about the person.
+They are placed in the timeline when creating a website, but otherwise play no role.

 In the example, John Butson was baptised at St Mary and St Cuthbert, Chester-le-Street.
 At the time he was living in Fatfield.

-His marriage also took place at the same church on 1st May 1797.
+His marriage took place at the same church on 1st May 1797.
 The witnesses were George Wheatley, William Pybus and Isabella Peacock.

 He was buried on 22nd September 1833, again at St Mary and St Cuthbert.
 His date of death is estimated